The state of California provides several veteran benefits. This section offers a brief description of each of the following benefits.

 - Chula Vista

-Veterans who are age 55 and above and discharged from active military service under honorable conditions, are eligible to apply for admission.
+Veterans ages 55 and above and discharged from active military service under honorable conditions are eligible to apply for admission.
 The age requirement is waived for disabled or homeless veterans needing long-term care.

-The California Constitution and Revenue and Taxation Code Section 205.5 provides a property tax exemption for the home of a disabled veteran or an unmarried spouse of a deceased disabled veteran.
-There is a basic $122,128 exemption or a low-income (less than $52,470) $183,193 exemption available to a disabled veteran who, because of an injury incurred in military service:
+California gives a property tax exemption for the home of a 100% disabled veteran or an unmarried spouse of a deceased disabled veteran.

 Motor Vehicle Registration Fees Waived

 Medal of Honor recipients, former prisoners of war (POWs), and some permanently and totally disabled veterans may be eligible for a waiver of registration fees and free license plates for one passenger motor vehicle, or one motorcycle, or one commercial motor vehicle of less than 8,001 pounds in unladen weight.

 Honorably discharged veterans who hawk, peddle, or vend any goods from a fixed location may be eligible for a waiver of municipal, county and state business license fees as well as other taxes and fees.
 This doesn't apply to the sales of alcoholic beverages.